Sub-second VM restore

 When the guest was idle (NO_HZ) at snapshot time, the LAPIC timer is masked with vector=0 (LVTT=0x10000).
 After restore, no timer interrupt ever fires, so the scheduler never runs.
 The restore code detects this state and bootstraps a periodic LAPIC timer (mode=periodic, vector=0xEC, TMICT=0x200000, TDCR=divide-by-1) to kick the scheduler back to life.

-Vsock Backend for Snapshot
+Vsock backend for snapshot

 The userspace virtio-vsock backend must be used for VMs that will be snapshotted.
 The kernel vhost backend (/dev/vhost-vsock) does not expose internal vring indices, making queue state capture incomplete.
 The userspace backend tracks last_avail_idx/last_used_idx directly, ensuring clean snapshot/restore of the virtqueue state.

-CID Preservation
+CID preservation

 The snapshot stores the VM’s actual CID (assigned at cold boot).
 On restore, the same CID is reused — the guest kernel caches the CID during virtio-vsock probe and silently drops packets with mismatched dst_cid.

-Opt-in Plumbing
+Opt-in plumbing

 Every layer has an optional snapshot field that defaults to None: